Chuck McGill: Season 3

 Jimmy is given a year's suspension, but not disbarred.
 Chuck shutters himself in his home, and Rebecca tries to get Jimmy to help her talk to him, but Jimmy refuses.
 Howard suggests Chuck consider Jimmy's suspension a victory and move on, and Chuck seems to agree.
 The possibility that his illness is psychosomatic leads Chuck to begin seeing Dr. Cruz, a therapist who helps him cope with his symptoms to the point where he can walk outside and perform chores such as grocery shopping.

 When Jimmy meets with his malpractice insurer to obtain a refund on his premium, he finds that his policy must remain in effect during his suspension, so he feigns an emotional breakdown about Chuck's condition, which prompts the insurance company's representatives to meet with Howard and Chuck.
 The insurers inform them that HHM's malpractice rates will rise substantially unless another attorney is assigned to constantly supervise Chuck.
 Chuck wants to fight, but Howard encourages him to retire.
 Chuck then sues HHM, hoping this will force Howard to back down.
 To his surprise, Howard buys out Chuck's share of the partnership, using personal funds and loans to make the first of three $3 million payments.
 Howard then announces that Chuck has retired, effective immediately.

-When Kim is hospitalized after a car crash, Jimmy tries to make amends with Chuck but Chuck rebuffs him, saying that Jimmy was never really all that important to him.
+When Kim is hospitalized after a car crash, Jimmy tries to make amends with Chuck who rebuffs him, saying that Jimmy was never really all that important to him.
 Chuck's EHS symptoms reemerge and he becomes obsessed with finding a device that is causing his electric meter to run.
 He removes all his appliances, tears the walls open to remove the wiring, and finally destroys the meter.
 Having reached his breaking point, Chuck sits at his desk and kicks it until he knocks over a gas lantern, setting his house on fire.